 Santorini is one of those places that definitely lends itself to splurging.
-Stay somewhere with a caldera view (a surprisingly affordable option in the shoulder season) and watch the sunset from Oia at least once.
+Spend at least a couple of nights on the island and tay somewhere with a caldera view (a surprisingly affordable option in the shoulder season) and watch the sunset from Oia at least once.
 With volcanic beaches and interesting white villages, you should have plenty to keep you busy during your stay.

 As a bonus, Santorini also offers a direct ferry to Rhodes, which is a vital stop on the way to Turkey.
 Take the overnight ferry from Santorini to Rhodes and make sure to book a cabin - while it's expensive, you'll thank yourself in the morning!